Vex1cK/Decepticon-s-project/README.md

 We welcome contributions from the community!
 To contribute:

 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
+2. Create a new branch.
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
+3. Make your changes and commit them.
-4. Push to the branch (`git push origin feature/YourFeature`).
+4. Push to the branch.
 5. Open a Pull Request.

 ## License